astropy/astropy/docs/development/workflow/git_edit_workflow_examples.rst

 :ref:`get_devel`.
 In a nutshell, the output of ``git remote -v``, run in the directory where your local of Astropy resides, should be something like this::

-    upstream   git://github.com/astropy/astropy.git (fetch)
+    astropy   git://github.com/astropy/astropy.git (fetch)
-    upstream   git://github.com/astropy/astropy.git (push)
+    astropy   git://github.com/astropy/astropy.git (push)
-    origin     git@github.com:your-user-name/astropy.git (fetch)
+    your-user-name     git@github.com:your-user-name/astropy.git (fetch)
-    origin     git@github.com:your-user-name/astropy.git (push)
+    your-user-name     git@github.com:your-user-name/astropy.git (push)

-The precise form of the URLs for ``origin`` depend on the authentication method you set up with GitHub.
+The precise form of the URLs for ``your-user-name`` depends on the authentication method you set up with GitHub.

-The important point is that ``upstream`` should point to the official Astropy repo and ``origin`` should point to *your* copy of Astropy on GitHub.
+The important point is that ``astropy`` should point to the official Astropy repo and ``your-user-name`` should point to *your* copy of Astropy on GitHub.

 Grab the latest updates to astropy